Copyright Ibogaine Counselling Service © 2012-2018

 Fentanyl: 3-5 days

-Note: Fentanyl is an SAO and has a longer waiting period because it's known that ibogaine directly after fentanyl could cause heart arrhythmias.
+Note: Fentanyl is a SAO and has a longer waiting period because it's known that ibogaine directly after fentanyl could cause heart arrhythmias.
+The longer without fentanyl the better.

 You have to take into consideration that in smaller doses ibogaine is a stimulant, if other stimulants are present it may increase the chances of cardiac effects that can lead to tachycardia, vasoconstriction, unpredictable blood pressure effects, and heart arrhythmias.